 Recorded a feature set for Blaine Greenwood’s CKXU radio program, Not Your Mother’s Poetry

 Received femmes de parole, a Quebec publication by Nancy R. Lange.
-Issue No. 3 contained a review of my poetry by Miranda Krogstad, my review of Lorna Crozier’s poetry, and two of my poems, “This Gossamer World” and “Votive Red” in their original form and translated into French
+Issue No. 3 contained a review of my poetry by Miranda Krogstad, my review of Lorna Crozier’s poetry, and two of my poems, “This Gossamer World” and “Votive Red” in their original version and translated into French

 Attended and participated in Carla Scarano d’Antonio’s launch of her newest collection, Workwear.
 I read my poem “Grief”